jeroenheijmans/sample-godot-sub-viewport-and-input-events/README.md

 I'm a web developer by trade, not a game developer.
 Take this sample with a grain of salt.

+## ⚠️ Notice about updates

+Note that this repository is provided "as-is" and will most likely not receive any (security) updates.

 ## About the sample

 Running this sample allows you to: